 Switching from a processed to a high-meat diet is one of the best decisions you can make for your dog’s health, but their gut needs enough time to adjust.

 Dog diarrhea isn't just stressful for pet guardians but can be harmful to your dog’s internal organs if left untreated.
-So, if you’re thinking about making the switch, here’s everything you need to know to ensure the transition to a new diet is a safe and comfortable one for you both.
+So, if you’re thinking about making the switch, here’s everything you need to know to ensure the transition to a new diet is safe and comfortable for you both.

 How to transition safely to a raw diet